 My half of the story

-The legal system provides a number of measures to enable you to try to recover a debt owed to you once it has fallen due.
+The legal system provides a number of measures—methods of debt recovery—to enable you to try to recover a debt owed to you once it has fallen due.

-Generally speaking, if you have exhausted all attempts to recover the debt by begging, cajoling and sending threatening letters, you will need the assistance of the court.
+Generally speaking, if you have already exhausted all attempts at recovering debts by begging, cajoling, and sending threatening letters, you will need the assistance of the court.

 Each of these primary debt recovery tools has its own pros and cons and chances of succeeding.